mattvend/Gpu/README.md

 ImCpu and ImGpu implement the interface, with code running respectively on the CPU and on the GPU

 The test application uses ImCpu or ImGpu depending on the received arguments.
 All remaining code stays the same as both classes implement the same abstract interface

+### Timing
+I deliberately choosed to exclude the memory transfers between the Gpu and the Host when counting the time.
+On a more complex processing chain, pixels do not travel constantly from the Gpu to the Host between 2 operations.
+They are only retrieved when needed on the host.
+This is why I do not count memory transfers between the Host and the Gpu.

 ## Running the benchmark
 Once test application is built, simply execute the python script with the following command: